reinierkof/magik-company/README.md

 Currently this is bound to one session, when there are multiple sessions running there is no control over which session is being used.
 Magik is soft typed so quite often it is hard to determine the current exemplar to use for completion.

-## Known bugs

-When a session is started with a method_finder and the session starts loading files, Typing in a .magik buffer will be blocked by a CB cannot start error.